davidmalcolm/texi2rst/output/specifying-subprocesses-and-the-switches-to-pass-to-them.rst

 switch value is ignored, except with {``S``*} where ``S`` is just one letter, which passes all matching options.

-The character | at the beginning of the predicate text is used to indicate that a command should be piped to the following command, but only if :option:`-pipe` is specified.
+The character :samp:`|` at the beginning of the predicate text is used to indicate that a command should be piped to the following command, but only if :option:`-pipe` is specified.